DJERLO/attendance-monitoring-system/README.md

 - Store facial data locally on the client side.

 ## Functional Requirements

+### User Authentication:
+- The system shall use Django Allauth to manage user registrations and logins.
+- Only authenticated users will have access to the attendance features.

 ### Face Detection:
 - The system shall detect a face from the camera stream on the client side using the `face-api.js` library.